NateEag/skewer-reload-stylesheets/readme.md

 Alas, when maintaining a codebase with convoluted CSS cascades, skewer's built-in CSS mode is not useful.
-Whenever you send a rule to the browser, it appends it to the DOM in a <style> tag.
+Whenever you send a rule to the browser, it appends it to the DOM in a &lt;style&gt; tag.

 For many purposes, that works perfectly.